Virtual private network

 A virtual private network (VPN) is an overlay network that uses network virtualization to extend a private network across a public network, such as the Internet, via the use of encryption and tunneling protocols.
 In a VPN, a tunneling protocol is used to transfer network messages from one network host to another.

-Host-to-network VPNs are commonly used by organisations to allow off-site users secure access to an office network over the internet.
+Host-to-network VPNs are commonly used by organizations to allow off-site users secure access to an office network over the Internet.
 Site-to-site VPNs connect two networks, such as an office network and a datacenter.
 Provider-provisioned VPNs isolate parts of the provider's own network infrastructure in virtual segments, in ways that make the contents of each segment private with respect to the others.
-Individuals also use VPNs to encrypt and anonymize their network traffic, with VPN services selling access to their own private networks.
+Individuals also use VPNs to encrypt and attempt to anonymize their network traffic, with VPN services selling access to their own private networks.

 VPNs can enhance usage privacy by making an ISP unable to access the private data exchanged across the VPN.

+However, the VPN provider and the online service being accessed via the VPN may have visibility of the user's activities.

-Through encryption, VPNs enhance confidentiality and reduce the risk of successful data sniffing attacks.
+Through encryption, VPNs enhance confidentiality and reduce the risk of successful external data sniffing attacks.

 Background

 A network is a group of communicating computers known as hosts, which communicate data to other hosts via communication protocols, as facilitated by networking hardware.
-Within a computer network, computers are identified by network addresses, which allow rule-based systems such as Internet Protocol to locate and identify hosts.
+Within a computer network, computers are identified by network addresses, which allow rule-based systems such as Internet Protocol (IP) to locate and identify hosts.
 Hosts may also have hostnames, memorable labels for the host nodes, which are rarely changed after initial assignment.
 The transmission medium that supports information exchange includes wired media like copper cables, optical fibers, and wireless radio-frequency media.
 The arrangement of hosts and hardware within a network architecture is known as the network topology.

 Apart from physical transmission media, networks comprise network nodes such as network interface controllers, repeaters, hubs, bridges, switches, routers, and modems: